meta-trial/meta3-demo/README.rst

   conda activate meta3_demo

-With the conda environment activated, install the meta-edc application
+With the conda environment activated, install the `meta-edc` python package

 .. code-block:: bash

   pip install meta-edc

-The application is now installed, but there is more to do.

-We need to make some changes to the configuration.
-Sensitive config values are stored in the environment (see https://12factor.net) by using an `.env` and `environ`.
-A sample environment file has been provided.
+Now that the application is installed, we need to make some changes to the configuration.

 Copy the sample environment file to a working copy

 .. code-block:: bash

     cd ~/clinicedc/meta3-demo && cp .env-sample .env

+Note
+    Sensitive config values are stored in the environment by using an `.env` file and `environ`. (see also see https://12factor.net)

-Edit the working copy of the environment file (.env).
-At the top of the file you will find ``DATABASE_URL``.
+Next, edit your working copy of the environment file (.env).
+Look for ``DATABASE_URL`` at the top of the file.
 Change the value for ``DATABASE_URL`` to include your mysql user and password.
 The mysql account will need root or root-like permissions.
 Since this is a test server running locally, just use `root`.

 .. code-block:: bash

+  # find this line
   DATABASE_URL=mysql://<username>:<password>@127.0.0.1:3306/meta3_demo

+  # and change with your details, for example
+  DATABASE_URL=mysql://root:dumela@127.0.0.1:3306/meta3_demo

 Next we need to create the keys used for data encryption.
-The system encrypts sensitive data (personally identifiable information or PII) using django-crypto-fields.

 Run manage.py for the first time to create the encryption keys